 Expanding your business to another country means following the laws of the land.
 That in itself is a tall order.
 It becomes even more difficult when these regulations can vary and change very quickly.

 As an illustration, let’s talk about minimum wages.
 Indonesia is one of the countries that recognize minimum wagesthat can change every year using a very specific formula.
 This formula, however, doesn’t apply to 8 provinces whose cost of living is still lower than what’s mandated by the government.
 Wages too may vary depending on the agreement among the council, employers, and employees.

 Indonesia can sometimes be very relaxed with its implementation of laws.
 Then become strict afterwards.

 Although cost of labour has been increasing in the country, it still remains one of the lowest.
 But that doesn’t mean Indonesia is cheap through and through.
 Foreign companies usually have to put up a huge amount of capital for company registration in Indonesia.
 If you wish to hire foreign workers, you need to follow the 1:3 ratio – that is, three locals for one expatriate.

 The complexity of the laws makes you more vulnerable to mistakes, which could then mean hefty penalties.

 5. Focus on Local Growth

 Indonesia’s economic policies can make it seem liberal – then not.
-For example, foreign companies can set up here through a local special purpose vehicle or a shareholding company where some of the members of the board of professional directors are locals.
 Foreign workers need a sponsor before they can be given a work permit.
 Some industries remain closed to foreign investments.
 Otherwise, the amount of foreign capital is capped.

 Related article: International Expansion to Indonesia: Company Set Up